alexplisov/zedit/README.md

 # Zedit -- Zephyr's text editor

 This is just another one text editor.
-I do it as my pet project
+I make it as my pet project

 ## Features

- - CLI interface
+ + CLI interface
- - Basic text editing
+ + Basic text editing
- - Open, create and save files
+ + Open, create and save files
  - Status bar with filename and modified indicator